seveneightn9ne/pottery-log/README.md

 8. Click through until it tells you you're done
 9. Ignore any email from Apple about Missing Push Notification Entitlement
 10. Wait for the "completed processing" email
-11. Go to App Store Connect -> My Apps -> +Version or Platform
+11. Go to My Apps -> Pottery Log -> +Version or Platform
+12. Set App Version to the value in `expo.ios.buildNumber` e.g. `1.0.5`
-12. Fill in the description, Add the new build, Save, Submit for review
+13. Fill in the description, Add the new build, Save, Submit for review
-13. Answer "No" to encryption question
+14. Answer "No" to encryption question
-14. Answer "Yes" to IDFA question - check the two "Attribute" boxes ([details](https://docs.expo.io/versions/latest/distribution/app-stores/#ios-specific-guidelines)}
+15. Answer "Yes" to IDFA question - check the two "Attribute" boxes ([details](https://docs.expo.io/versions/latest/distribution/app-stores/#ios-specific-guidelines)}